 U.S. Securities and Exchange Commission (SEC) rules require reporting companies to file material agreements as exhibits to periodic reports, registration statements and certain other disclosure documents.
-Often times those agreements contain commercially sensitive terms that could result in competitive harm if revealed to the public.
-Certain rules permit companies to redact commercially sensitive terms that are not material to investors from agreements to be filed with the SEC.
+Often times those agreements contain terms that the company treats as commercially sensitive or otherwise confidential.
+Certain rules permit companies to redact such terms that are not material to investors from agreements to be filed with the SEC.
 In the past, for companies to redact terms from a publicly filed agreement, the SEC required that a formal letter, known as a confidential treatment request, be submitted at the same time as the exhibit filing, describing the legal and factual bases the company had relied upon to redact portions of the agreement.

 Effective April 2019, the exhibit rules were updated to eliminate the requirement to submit a confidential treatment request to the SEC in most situations in which companies would be required to file material agreements containing commercially sensitive terms.1 Those updates simplified the process companies are required to follow to file redacted copies of agreements with the SEC.
 Application of the updated rules, however, has presented certain transition and other related questions.
 This guide answers those questions by outlining the applicable rules and guidance from the staff of the SEC Division of Corporation Finance (Staff) and by offering practical pointers.